Rurusetto/rurusetto/content/posts/tau/index.md

 # gameplay

-Tau's gameplay revolves around a paddle which is moved around a circle with the mouse.
+Tau's gameplay revolves around a paddle which is moved around a circle.
 In the circle, there are different types of notes trying to escape it.
-The player has to move the paddle to block these notes, then hit them using keyboard keys.
+The player has to move the paddle to block these notes, then hit them using keyboard keys according to what button each noter requires.

 The gameplay playfield looks like the following: